 Siena, Italy: The Heart of the Tuscany!

-Siena is one of the travel highlights of Tuscany and for many people the historic old town is even one of the most beautiful in Italy.
-Unique here are, above all, the old red-brown brick houses, the curved medieval alleys and the historic churches, which attract visitors from all over the world.
-Among the most important attractions of Siena is also the impressive Piazza del Campo, probably one of the most beautiful main squares in Italy, and the imposing Torre del Mangia tower, over 100 meters high.
+Siena is one of the absolute highlights of Tuscany, and for many the magical historic old town is even one of the most beautiful in Italy.
+Among the best things to do in Siena are a visit to the impressive Piazza del Campo, undoubtedly one of the most scenic Italian main squares, and the imposing, over 100 meters high tower Torre del Mangia.
+Particularly characteristic and truly unique in Siena are also the old red-brown brick houses, the curved medieval alleys and the magnificent historic churches that captivate visitors from all over the world.
 But also the surroundings of Siena, which captivate with picturesque vineyards and hilly fields, offer many places worth seeing.

-In this travel guide we will show you the ultimate best things to do in Siena.
+In this travel guide, we will show you the ultimate best things to do in Siena, Tuscany.
 Additionally, you will get lots of info and tips about viewpoints, tickets and where to find the best accommodations in Siena.

-Siena is not only popular with tourists but it is also a vibrant student city.
+Siena is not only popular with tourists, but it is also a vibrant student city.
 Almost 20,000 students attend the University of Siena, which gives the old city a youthful charm.
-Additionally, the city is famous for the delicious Christmas pastry Panforte, a firm cake made of nuts, candied fruits, cinnamon and honey.
+In the center there are many fabulous restaurants, nice cafés as well as delicatessen stores with delicacies from the surroundings of Siena.
+Additionally, the city is well-known for the delicious Christmas pastry Panforte, a firm cake made of nuts, candied fruits, cinnamon and honey, which you should definitely try during your trip.

 Piazza del Campo